ros2/ros2_documentation/source/Contact.rst

 When filing an issue, please make sure to:

 * Include enough information for another person to understand the issue.
 Describe exactly what you were doing or are trying to do, and exactly what, if anything, went wrong.
-If following a Tutorial or online instructions provide a link to the specific instructions.
+If following a tutorial or online instructions provide a link to the specific instructions.
 * Use a descriptive headline or subject line.
 Bad: "rviz doesn't work".
 Good: "Rviz crashing looking for missing .so after latest apt update"
 * Include information about the exact platform, software, versions, and environment relevant to the problem.
   This includes how you installed the software (from binaries or from source) and which ROS middleware/DDS vendor you are using (if you know it).